-This Easy Thai Basil Pork really lives up to it’s name!
+This Easy Thai Basil Pork (also called pad kra pao, or holy basil stir fry) really lives up to it’s name!
 Packed with incredible Thai flavors, but so simple to make, this amazing dish will be on your table in (way) less than 30 minutes!

 This post may contain affiliate links which means I may earn a small commission when you click on the links and make a purchase.
 I will never recommend a product that I don’t support 100%.
 You can read my full disclosure here.